 How A Wrongful Termination Lawyer Can Help

 If you believe you have been wrongfully terminated, and especially if you think that laws have been broken when you were fired, you may have grounds for legal action.
+You will need to write a wrongful termination letter to your employer.
 To make sure you are on solid ground and that your rights are protected, you should enlist the help of an employment law attorney who handles wrongful termination cases.

 Your attorney will help you gather the supporting evidence that you need to get your claim on track.

 Your lawyer will speak with coworkers, go over employee documents, review contracts and new hire paperwork, read through the manual or handbook, and review everything in detail to determine if there is proof that you were not an at-will employee.

 To make sure your claim against your employer who wrongfully terminated you is on track, complete the Free Case Evaluation Form on this page and get connected with an independent, participating lawyer that subscribes to the website.